humanwhocodes/humanwhocodes.com/src/pages/_posts/2011-08-09-introduction-to-the-page-visibility-api.md

 Chrome does not feature constants for each state, though the final implementation will likely contain them.

-Due to these differences, it&#8217;s recommended not to rely on the vendor-prefixed version of `document.visibilityState` and instead stick to using `document.hidden`.
+Due to these differences, it's recommended not to rely on the vendor-prefixed version of `document.visibilityState` and instead stick to using `document.hidden`.

 ## Uses

-The intended use of the Page Visibility API is to signal that to the page that the user isn&#8217;t interacting with the page.
-You can use that information to, for example, stop polling for updates from the server or stop animations (though if you&#8217;re using `requestAnimationFrame()`, that will happen automatically).
+The intended use of the Page Visibility API is to signal that to the page that the user isn't interacting with the page.
+You can use that information to, for example, stop polling for updates from the server or stop animations (though if you're using `requestAnimationFrame()`, that will happen automatically).

 After a little thought, I realized that the Page Visibility API is much more about the user than it is about the page, and so I added support to my [YUI 3 Idle Timer][2] component.
 The component now fires the `idle` event when the page becomes hidden and the `active` event when the page once again becomes visible.